Nida Fazli: Early life and background

-Born in New Delhi, into a Kashmiri Muslim family, Nida Fazli grew up in Gwalior, where he attended school and subsequently studied English literature.
+Born in New Delhi, into a muslim family, Nida Fazli grew up in Gwalior, where he attended school and subsequently studied English literature.
 His father was also a very well known Urdu poet.
 Two of his other brothers mainly; Tasleem Fazli and Saba Fazli too were prominent names, their contribution to literature through films, poetry and songs are still cherished today by their admirers both from India and Pakistan.

 In 1965, eighteen years after the partition of India, his parents and other family members migrated to Pakistan.
 He however decided to stay back in India.
 This happened one year after Fazli had moved from Gwalior to Mumbai (in 1964) to earn a living.
 This departure of his parents was an epochal event in his life, the pain and repercussions of which would remain with him all his life.

 Fazli was married twice.
 His second wife was Malti Joshi.
 They became the parents of a daughter, Tehreer.